Club: Malmö FF | Opening: 2009 | Capacity: 24,000 (6,000 standing)

 History and description

-Construction of the Swedbank Stadion was completed in early 2009 and it officially opened on the 13th of April with a league match between Malmö and Örgryte (3-0).
+Construction of the Swedbank Stadion was completed in early 2009, and it officially opened on 13 April with a league match between Malmö and Örgryte (3-0).
 The costs of construction had been SEK 695 million.

 Swedbank Stadion is located about 3 kilometres south of Malmö’s city centre and Malmö’s main railway station.